 If you think the 5p plastic bag charge was the worst thing that ever happened to Britain, this piece probably isn’t for you.
-If, however, you share our sentiments about the importance of living sustainably, read on.
+If, however, you share my sentiments about the importance of living sustainably, read on.
 From shopping local, to opting for eco-friendly packaging and supporting unique cafes and restaurants, the benefits of a zero-waste life are myriad – as many bloggers, activists and sustainable lifestyle advocates will tell you.
 But what is ‘zero waste’ and who does it benefit?

 In essence, a zero waste lifestyle is about reducing your potentially harmful impact on the environment.
 This means considering how the things you buy, use and consume affect the planet and its inhabitants and how you might minimise these damaging effects.
 Lauren Singer of US blog Trash Is For Tossers boasts being able to fit three year’s worth of the un-recyclable rubbish she’s produced into a single jar.